Simple Electronics for STEM Education

 • Try turning the battery (or LED) around.

-• Make sure that there is a gap where the LED is.
+• Make sure there is a gap in the circuit under the LED.

 • Check if there is a short circuit directly at the battery (conductive tape bridging the black ring).